 - Provide an update on status of the use of additional elements such as conclusions on added therapeutic value and (parts of) cost-effectiveness assessments, in discussion with the Executive Board, could be incorporated in assessment reports.
 This update may also include a clear description of an adoption process for the joint reports.

-AAZ, AETS-ISCIII, AVALIA-T, BIOEF, DEFACTUM (formerly CFK), DPA/MoH Malta, EKAPTY SA, NKUA, EOF, EOPPY, FIMEA, FPS, GOG, HAS, Hdir, HIQA, HVB, INFARMED, IQWIG, JAZMP, KCE, LBI, MoH Cyprus, MoH Czech, MoH Slovak Republic, MoH Slovenia, NCPE, NCPHA, NICE, NIJZ, NIPHB, NIPN, NOMA, NSPHMPDB, OCSC, Osteba, RER, SESCS, SU, SUKL, THL, TLV, UBB, UCSC GEMELLI, UMIT, UniBA FOF, UTA, UU, VASPVT, Veneto/CRUF, ZIN
+AAZ, AETS-ISCIII, AVALIA-T, BIOEF, DEFACTUM (formerly CFK), DPA/MoH Malta, EKAPTY SA, NKUA, EOF, EOPPY, FIMEA, FPS, GOG, HAS, Hdir, HIQA, HIS, HVB, INFARMED, IQWIG, JAZMP, KCE, LBI, MoH Cyprus, MoH Czech, MoH Slovak Republic, MoH Slovenia, NCPE, NCPHA, NICE, NIJZ, NIPHB, NIPN, NOMA, NSPHMPDB, OCSC, Osteba, RER, SESCS, SU, SUKL, THL, TLV, UBB, UCSC GEMELLI, UMIT, UniBA FOF, UTA, UU, VASPVT, Veneto/CRUF, ZIN